bicycle1885/CellFishing.jl/README.md

 First of all, you need to install a Julia compiler.
 A recommended way is to download a pre-built binary of Julia.
 The pre-built binaries for several major platforms are distributed at <https://julialang.org/downloads/>.
-Currently, CellFishing.jl supports Julia 0.7 or later.
-However, we highly recommend using Julia 1.0 because Julia 0.7 is developmental and thus will soon be unmaintained.
+Currently, CellFishing.jl supports Julia 1.0 or later.

 Then, install CellFishing.jl with the following command:

-    # Julia 0.7/1.0
     $ julia -e 'using Pkg; Pkg.add(PackageSpec(url="git://github.com/bicycle1885/CellFishing.jl.git"))'

+Alternatively, you can use the `add` command in the package management mode of Julia:

+    (v1.0) pkg> add git@github.com:bicycle1885/CellFishing.jl.git

 To check the installation, you can try `using CellFishing` in your REPL: